elastic/integrations/packages/cloud_security_posture/docs/README.md

 ## Using KSPM

-After the installation of this integration, the pages described in the table below will begin to get populated with security posture data.
+After you install this integration, the pages described in the table below will begin to get populated with security posture data.
 Please read the ["Use Cases"](https://ela.st/kspm-use-cases-8-5) section of the KSPM documentation for step-by-step instructions on how to use these pages to get insight into and improve the security posture of your Kubernetes clusters.

 | Page             | Description                                                                                                                                         |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |